 One area of accounting is cost accounting, which focuses on internal reporting for the purpose of improving managerial decision making.
-This article includes a description of cost allocation, cost-volume-profit and the role of a double break-even!
+Key concepts include cost allocation, cost-volume-profit and the role of a double break-even!

 Leading and directing are important management functions, but usually do not appear in the main job description.
-A great manager needs to be able to both lead their team and direct their operations – failing either of these roles is a recipe for disaster.
-This article describes differences between leadership and directing!
+A great manager needs to be able to both lead their team and direct their operations – failing either of these roles is a recipe for disaster!

 Risk Management is when a manager tries to organize his company (or business unit) to prepare in case of, and try to prevent, something going wrong.
-This article contains what you need to know about internal vs. external risk, the nature of internal risk control, and how you can assess risk.
+Risk management is one of the most important parts of management and internal controls

 The Human Resources (HR) department at a business is in charge of everything from hiring and firing employees, organizing and implementing training programs, resolving internal conflicts, determining the pay scales, and everything in between.
-Read this post for information about the day-to-day roles of HR, how to determine HR’s requirements, and the difference between internal and external HR departments.
+Managers work with their HR departments to fill vacancies and resolve conflicts – both of which can require careful planning

 “Business Ethics” defines what is right and wrong in a business – not necessarily what is or is not illegal.
 It is the responsibility of everyone in any organization to maintain high levels of business ethics, as businesses who fail to do so lose the public trust, and the ability to continue to do business, very quickly.

 When holding a job, there are usually certain people that have specific “titles” that describe the work that they do.
 With those titles, comes the chain of command, which can be looked at as a flow chart: The CEO –> who oversees Management –> who oversees Associates.
 While the chain of command is fairly straightforward, the middle part, or Management, has many different ways of functioning.